 A dual major does not require a minimum number of hours beyond those necessary for completing each degree requirement (minimum 120 sh).
 Requirements for both majors must be completed prior to the degree's being awarded.
 After successful completion of all requirements for both majors, you will be awarded one degree (for example, one B.A. or one B.S.) with both majors listed on the diploma and transcript.

 Should I elect a minor?

 Pursuing a minor may be a good idea to help you develop distinctive skills sets and perspectives to support your major.
 Ask your academic advisor about what minors offer the greatest potential in relation to your career goals.
-You may declare a minor by submitting the Change of Major Form to the Office of the Registrar.
+You may declare a minor by submitting the Change of Major/Minor Form found on the "Forms' section of the Office of the Registrar website.
 To declare a minor, you must be currently enrolled in an undergraduate major.
 Specific requirements for the minor will be those listed in the academic programs section of the catalog that is in effect at the time the minor is declared.
 You should consult the minor department for questions concerning course requirements.
 A minimum of 12 semester hours of upper-division work must be completed in the minor, of which nine semester hours must be courses taken at UWF.
 You must have a minimum GPA of 2.00 in all UWF courses used in the minor.
 A list of minors is available in the undergraduate academic catalog.